Over 1 day

 Paint and Finish the Window

 Now that you’ve installed the window, the hard part is done.

 - When the caulk dries, paint to match the trim on the rest of your house.

 - Once your window trim is painted, your new remodel window will blend right in with the rest of the house.

 Windows will differ by material and design, so it's important to know what type of window you currently have and what type of window you are installing.

 Here are a few tips to keep in mind when choosing replacement windows:

 - Homeowners often opt for vinyl and metal windows because they have a nailing flange that attaches to your home to keep water out.
-Because the flange must be attached to the rough opening of a wall, the process of how to install a vinyl window with nailing flanges is a bit different than the installation of a remodel window, shown in this guide.
+The flange must be attached to the rough opening of a wall.

-- If you’re planning on installing a new construction window in an existing home, there’s much more work involved.
-This includes cleaning out the window reveals, removing siding or brick moulding, adding more insulation and sealing it.
+- Installing a new construction window in an existing home includes cleaning out the window reveals and removing siding or brick moulding.
+You many need to add more insulation and seal the new window.

 - Keep the old windows in place until you have looked over the new ones for damage and checked their size to see that they fit.